-- Works with JobsOhio, all the Chambers of Commerce and the Economic Development Agencies (EDA) to familiarize employers with OMJ CENTER and the services available - Coordinates with Employment Service staff to provide job fairs and recruitments to assist employers in matching candidates with job vacancies - Meets with the schools quarterly to assure courses are available for the skills needed to fill in-demand occupations
+- Works with the Chambers of Commerce and the Economic Development Agencies (EDA) to familiarize employers with OMJ Centers and the services available, - Coordinates with Employment Service staff to provide job fairs and recruitments to assist employers in matching candidates with job vacancies, - Meets with the schools quarterly to ensure courses are available for the skills needed to fill in-demand occupations, and

-- Assures that the local workforce development board meets the private sector majority requirement so that we hear from the voice of the "employer customer" - Provides access to soft skills training through technology and workshops for adults and through youth program services as this is one of the major needs employers have identified in their workforce - Offers all the work based training options, OJT, Customized Training, Incumbent Worker Training and WEP and is hoping to use incumbent worker training to get in the door of employers who have not used the OMJ CENTERs and as an incentive to backfill with its participant referrals from the OMJ CENTERs. - Works with its 43 counties on identifying initiatives which will result in multiple hires and connects customers to those jobs - Works with employers to hire Veterans, as Area 7 has a disproportionate number of Veterans as compared to other areas in Ohio. - Conducts surveys and / or employer forums to hear about Area 7 services and use the information to adjust services as needed
+- Assures that the local workforce development board meets the private sector majority requirement so that we hear from the voice of the "employer customer." - Provides access to soft skills training through technology and workshops for adults and through youth program services as this is one of the major needs employers have identified in their workforce - Offers all the work based training options, OJT, Customized Training, Incumbent Worker Training and WEP and is hoping to use incumbent worker training to get in the door of employers who have not used the OMJ Centers and as an incentive to backfill with its participant referrals from the OMJ Centers. - Works with its 43 counties on identifying initiatives which will result in multiple hires and connects customers to those jobs - Works with employers to hire Veterans, as GOWB has a disproportionate number of Veterans as compared to other areas in Ohio. - Conducts surveys and / or employer forums to hear about GOWB services and use the information to adjust services as needed

-While allowable, Area 7 generally does not provide out-of-area job search and relocation assistance because of the cost and because it is in the best interest of the local area to retain its citizens and tax base.
+While allowable, GOWB generally does not provide out-of-area job search and relocation assistance because of the cost and because it is in the best interest of the local area to retain its citizens and tax base.
 As the economy continues to improve area residents are able to find gainful employment and this has not been an issue.

-A Description Of The Local Board's Strategic Vision And Goals To Support Regional Economic Growth And Economic Self-Sufficiency
+A Description of the Local Board's Strategic Vision and Goals to Support Regional Economic Growth and Economic Self-Sufficiency

-The counties that comprise Area 7 represent a regional collective for economic development, education, and workforce initiatives.
+The counties that comprise GOWB represent a regional collective for economic development, education, and workforce initiatives.
 With the advent of technological solutions and the easy exchange of information, geography no longer limits economic growth.

 The counties recognize that none of the counties on their own can provide all the resources necessary to maintain a healthy economy.
-Together the counties comprising the Area 7 region are able to make more services available to residents and businesses.
+Together the counties comprising the GOWB region are able to make more services available to residents and businesses.